katiarp/kickstarter-analysis/README.md

 # kickstarter-analysis
 ## Project Overview
 The purpose of this project is to analyze crowdfunding data to uncover patterns of successful crowdfundings.
-Louise, a playwright wanted to fund her play called “Fever.”
-I gave her a detailed analysis of other crowdfunding projects focusing especially on theater projects.
+Louise, a playwright wanted to fund her play called **“Fever.”** I gave her a detailed analysis of other crowdfunding projects focusing especially on theater projects.
 The dataset contained information of other types of projects from other industries such as publishing, technology, music, television, etc. I used this data to show how they compared to the theater crowdfunding projects.

 Louise came near to her fundraising goal but wanted to understand better how other campaigns performed in relation to their launch date and funding goals.
-I delivered a “Theater Outcomes Based on Launch Date” and “Outcomes Based on Goals” charts to show Louise the information she was looking for, so she could improve her efforts to fund her future projects.
+I delivered a *“Theater Outcomes Based on Launch Date”* and *“Outcomes Based on Goals”* charts to show Louise the information she was looking for, so she could improve her efforts to fund her future projects.
 ## Analysis and Challenges
-The analysis was performed using the dataset called StarterBook.xlsx, I performed different analysis using this data.
-For instance, I started by applying conditional formatting to a specific column to color-code the outcomes to visualize them better.
-I also created a column to show how much of each project’s goal was met showing the percentage funded; this was done using the following formula:
+The analysis was performed using the dataset called StarterBook.xlsx.
+I started by applying conditional formatting to a specific column to color-code the outcomes to visualize them better.
+I also created a column to show how much of each project’s goal was met showing the percentage funded.
+I used the following formula to obtain the percentage:

 ```=ROUND(E2/D2*100,0)```